 Ohio Medicare Supplement Plan G

-The Medicare Supplement Plan Ohio that offer's the most coverage for the lowest premium is the Medigap Plan G. The Medicare Supplement Plan G is offers the exact same benefits of the Plan F except that you will pay the Part B deductible.
-The Part B deductible is set by Medicare and can change, but at this time it is $183.00 per year.
+It offers the most coverage with the least in the way of premium.
+Medicare Supplement Plan G offers the same benefits as the now-discontinued Plan F, except that you need to pay Part B deductible.
+The deductible is set by Medicare, which can change, though at present, it is slightly over $200.

 Ohio Medicare Supplement Plan N

 It is one of the lowest-priced Medicare Supplement Plans but will require taking a little more risk and will cost you more out of pocket.
 Medicare Plan N has a copay of $20, for doctor’s visits, and a copay of $50 for emergency room visits.

 Many people are used to copay's, and it certainly adds a bit of cost when you see a doctor, but there is something else about Plan N that not many people may be aware of.

 Plan N does not cover any excess charges, which could be a big deal for some people but not in Ohio. **Ohio, is one of the the states that do not allow any Part B excess charges.